Do I have the right background or skill-set to attend Bitmaker Labs?

 Maybe.
 Check out this handy Government of Canada website to find out if you will need a visa to travel to Canada.

 As it turns out, because our program is not an accredited institution in the province of Ontario, students looking to acquire a visa should not apply for a Student Visa and should instead apply for a Visitor Visa.
 This type of visa is valid for 6 months and can be extended to last longer.

 Can I find a job in Canada as an international student?

 Our international students have almost all received jobs in the industry, but in their home countries.
 They have had an overwhelmingly difficult time getting a job here in Canada.
 We are committed to helping students get a job in the industry, however it is ultimately the students' responsibility.

 Student Careers Beyond Bitmaker Labs

 Can I have a part-time job while I’m at Bitmaker?

 We highly, highly discourage it.
 Some students in the past have worked evenings or weekends in order to help pay for their expenses, but it was extremely difficult.
 Many of those that have tried have left their jobs mid-program to focus on learning.

 Am I guaranteed a job when I’m finished?

 No. As an institution, we focus on giving you the right skills, and making sure you have the core competencies to stand on your own two feet.
 We’ll introduce you to startups in Toronto and beyond, and help you through their interview process.
-That's how 90% of our 200+ students in cohorts 1-5 that were seeking a job ended up getting placed in one.

 Web Development Immersive